CabbieOO7’s Toyota Prius Hybrid Active Review

 It might take a while to get used to but the dashboard of the Toyota Prius Hybrid Active is great.
 It’s got everything you need and you can even see if you’re in hybrid mode or not (smart for saving on fuel!).
 It has buttons on the steering wheel and there’s even an eco-mode too.

-The gear stick is unconventional but it’s really easy to use and great for doing them little three point turns.
+The gear stick is unconventional but it’s really easy to use and great for doing them little three-point turns.

-It comes with a rear parking camera, which comes in great quality and perfect for those little tight spots.
+It comes with a rear parking camera, which comes in great quality and is perfect for those little tight spots.

 USBs and the 12V

-As it’s a low down vehicle, you do sometimes suffer on speed humps (and there’s plenty of them in London!).
+As it’s a low-down vehicle, you do sometimes suffer on speed humps (and there’s plenty of them in London!).
 The front skirt sometimes does hit the floor but it’s a smooth vehicle so just make sure you’re going at a safe speed.